-- 5. (a) Does internal audit regularly examine the controls over all significant accounting operations which affect the financial report?
-(If not, describe the areas not covered by internal audit). - (b) Does the head of internal audit have flexibility to act using discretion on suggestions made by the external auditor as to areas to be included in the internal audit program?
+- 5. Does internal audit regularly examine (a) the controls over all significant accounting operations which affect the financial report?
+(If not, describe the areas not covered by internal audit). - Does the head of internal audit have (b) flexibility to act using discretion on suggestions made by the external auditor as to areas to be included in the internal audit program? - Do internal audit reports and working (c) papers indicate that internal audit applies a professional approach to audit assignments? - (d) Has past experience shown that internal audit has been able to complete previous internal audit programs? - 6.
+Do internal audit reports (i) (a) identify weaknesses or problems, and contain recommendations for improvements? - Are such reports addressed to the appropriate level of those charged with governance (ii) who are capable and able to achieve satisfactory audit results?

-- (c) Do internal audit reports and working papers indicate that internal audit applies a professional approach to audit assignments? - (d) Has past experience shown that internal audit has been able to complete previous internal audit programs? - 6. (a) (i) Do internal audit reports identify weaknesses or problems and contain recommendations for improvements? - (ii) Are such reports addressed to the appropriate level of those charged with governance who are capable and able to achieve satisfactory audit results? - (iii) Are copies of all reports forwarded to: - the chairman of the governing body or chief executive? and/or - the audit committee (if applicable)? - (b) Are copies of all reports relating to accounting and associated records available to the external auditor?
+- (iii) Are copies of all reports forwarded to: - the chairman of the governing body or chief executive? and/or - the audit committee (if applicable)? - (b) Are copies of all reports relating to accounting and associated records available to the external auditor?